Sport and Recreation Management - M.A.

 Students who select the non-thesis option must select 9 credit hours of concentration electives to meet the overall minimum credit hours for the degree.

-State or Federal background checks may be required for practicum or internship experiences.
+If student chooses SRM 65092, State or Federal background checks may be required for practicum or internship experiences.